awsdocs/amazon-s3-developer-guide/doc_source/storage-inventory.md

 ### What is an inventory manifest?<a name="storage-inventory-location-manifest"></a>

 The manifest files `manifest.json` and `symlink.txt` describe where the inventory files are located\.
 Whenever a new inventory list is delivered, it is accompanied by a new set of manifest files\.
+These files may overwrite each other and in versioning enabled buckets will create a new versions of the manifest files\.

 Each manifest contained in the `manifest.json` file provides metadata and other basic information about an inventory\.
 This information includes the following:
 + Source bucket name